Welcome to Marseille cruise port, France!

 8. Frioul Islands

-The islands are home to the endemic flora and fauna and boast a rich historic heritage with fortresses, ramparts, beautiful beaches, hidden coves and a variety of restaurants and shops for tourists.
-L’île de Pomègues is connected to l’île de Ratonneau via a causeway and both islands can be visited on foot within a couple of hours.
+The islands are home to endemic flora and fauna and boast a rich historic heritage with fortresses, ramparts, beautiful beaches, hidden coves, and a variety of restaurants and shops for tourists.

-Check out Frioul Islands tours and activities
+Check out Frioul Island tours and activities

 9. Cassis

-Located 27 km/17 miles (a 45-minute drive) east of Marseille, Cassis is a charming port town and the French Riviera’s popular tourist destination.
-This lovely town is known for its falaises (cliffs) and the Calanques (sheltered inlets), renowned wines, pebbly beaches and a picturesque harbour filled with seafront cafes and restaurants.
+This lovely town is known for its falaises (cliffs) and the Calanques (sheltered inlets), renowned wines, pebbly beaches, and a picturesque harbour filled with seafront cafes and restaurants.

 Check out Cassis tours and activities